Introduction

 Push Notification - Sent to device (works even when app is closed)

-Appears in notification center
+- Appears in notification center

-User can tap to open app
+- User can tap to open app

-Best for: Important alerts, reminders
+- Best for: Restock alerts, price drops

 Socket.IO - Real-time websocket message (only when app is open)